AdobeDocs/commerce-admin.en/help/b2b/account-company-admin.md

 ---
 # Assign a Company Administrator

-The company administrator is initially assigned when the company account is first created, and can later be modified only by a store administrator from the Admin.
+The company administrator is initially assigned when the company account is first created, and can be modified only by a store administrator from the Admin.

 1. On the _Admin_ sidebar, go to **Customers** > **Companies**.